Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Introduction

-In WL surveys, classical analyses have traditionally relied on 2-point statistics, such as the cosmic shear 2-point correlation functions ($\gamma$-2PCFs, see e.g. \citealp{schneider_twopoint}; \citealp{KilbingerReview}) measuring how the ellipticities of galaxy pairs are correlated as a function of their separation.
+In WL surveys, classical analyses have traditionally relied on two-point statistics, such as the cosmic shear two-point correlation functions ($\gamma$-2PCFs, see, e.g., \citealp{schneider_twopoint}; \citealp{KilbingerReview}), measuring how the ellipticities of galaxy pairs are correlated as a function of their separation.
 By construction, these probes solely capture the Gaussian properties of the lensing field, thus up to the second-order moment of its distribution.
 However, the non-linear evolution of matter -- driven by gravitational interactions -- introduces non-Gaussian features in the small-scale regime.
-This physical effect makes the lensing fields statistically non-Gaussian, therefore encoding information in higher-order moments beyond the variance (2nd), e.g. the skewness (3rd) and kurtosis (4th), which cannot be captured by the standard 2-point statistics.
-An opportunity to better exploit the potential of the data is to use higher-order statistics (HOSs).
+This physical effect makes the lensing fields statistically non-Gaussian, therefore encoding information in higher-order moments beyond the variance (second), for example the skewness (third) and kurtosis (fourth), which cannot be captured by the standard two-point statistics.
+An opportunity to better exploit the potential of the data is to use higher-order statistics (HOS).
 In fact, by capturing information about the shape and connectivity of LSS, such probes are sensitive to both the Gaussian and non-Gaussian regimes of information of the lensing maps.
-The goal of the higher-order weak lensing statistics (HOWLS) activities in \textit{Euclid} is to exploit the non-Gaussian information that the standard 2-point analysis discards, thus improving the standard cosmological inference.
-In preparation for the future observational \textit{Euclid} data analyses with HOSs, the HOWLS project released a first analysis (\citealp{Ajani-EP29}, \citetalias{Ajani-EP29} hereafter) in which non-Gaussian statistics have been benchmarked against the traditional 2-point estimators in a non-tomographic Fisher analysis based on $N$-body simulations mimicking the final and third data release of \textit{Euclid} (DR3, hereafter).
-Taken individually, each HOS outperforms 2-point correlation functions by a factor 2 in terms of the forecasted precision within the ($\Omm$, $\sigma_8$) plane.
-These results reinforce the possibility to enhance the classical WL analysis, encouraging for new studies.
+The goal of the higher-order weak lensing statistics (HOWLS) activities in \textit{Euclid} is to exploit the non-Gaussian information that the standard two-point analysis discards, thus improving the standard cosmological inference.

+In preparation for the future observational \textit{Euclid} data analyses with HOS, the HOWLS project released a first analysis (\citealp{Ajani-EP29}, \citetalias{Ajani-EP29} hereafter) in which non-Gaussian statistics have been benchmarked against the traditional two-point estimators in a non-tomographic Fisher analysis based on $N$-body simulations mimicking the final and third data release of \textit{Euclid} (DR3, hereafter).
+Taken individually, each HOS outperforms two-point correlation functions by a factor of 2 in terms of the forecasted precision within the ($\Omm$, $\sigma_8$) plane.
+These results reinforce the possibility to enhance the classical WL analysis, thus encouraging for new studies.